jdw5/surge-vanguard/README.md

 There is an additional property `protected $applyColumns` which can be set to `false` to disable the application of columns to the query.
 This is useful when you don't want to reduce the data, or are happy with the default columns.
 This, by default, is set to true.

 #### Defining refiners
-Vanguard provides a macro on both the `Query\Builder` and `Eloquent\Builder`'s to apply the `Refinement` class to a given query.
+Conquest\Core provides a macro on both the `Query\Builder` and `Eloquent\Builder`'s to apply the `Refinement` class to a given query.
 This is used in the pipeline for generating the table, allowing you to fluently define refinements for the table.

 To add refinements to your table, you can define the `protected function defineRefinements(): array` method, which should return an array of `Refinement` instances.
 See the Refinement documentation for the API.

 #### Defining pagination and meta
-Vanguard provides a nearly identical API to the default fetching methods provided by Laravel's query builder.
+Conquest\Core provides a nearly identical API to the default fetching methods provided by Laravel's query builder.
 You can define the fetching method when making the table, defining the attribute or defining the method.
 The supported methods are: `get`, `paginate`, `cursorPaginate` and `dynamicPaginate`.
 In order of precendence:
 - Setting the method when making `Table::make()->paginate()`
 - Setting `protected $paginateType` to `get`, `paginate`, `cursor` or `dynamic`
 - Overriding the method `protected function paginate(): int|array` to return the number of records per page